dullhunk/book/careers-lab/cv-errors.md

 ## Skills (SK)

-List your skills
+List your skills and provide evidence and context where you can.

-  1. **AWSUM SKILLZ** List all your technical skills, you might want to break them down into languages, operating sytems, frameworks, front-end, back-end, hardware and software applications (for example)
+  1. **AWSUM SKILLZ** List your relevant technical skills.
+You could break them down into (for example) languages, operating sytems, frameworks, front/back-end, hardware, tools and specific software applications.
   2. **NOT JUST A TECHIE** Remember you have other (soft) skills too.
 These are just important as your hard skills, so don't forget to mention them where you can
   3. **EXPERT OR BEGINNER?** It can sometimes be useful to classify your technical skills by the level of experience (beginner, intermediate, expert) or how long you've been using them (1 week, 1 year, 10 years etc).
 It's also useful to say a little bit about what you've used them for, as its all to easy to list skills you don't actually have.
-  4. **PRINCIPLES** Don't forget to mention principles you've learnt as well as specific technologies.
-Languages, frameworks and other technologies come and go very fast - its the principles you've learnt on your degree that will set you up for your career.
-E.g. Computer architecture, Object oriented programming, algorithms, version control, operating system etc
+  4. **PRINCIPLES** Don't forget to mention principles (the Science bit) you've learnt as well as specific technologies.
+Languages, frameworks and other technologies come and go very fast - its the principles you've learnt on your degree that will set you up for your career for many years to come.
+E.g. Architecture, Object oriented programming, algorithms, version control, operating systems, networks etc
+  5. **META** As a computer science student, you also have demonstratable "meta" skills like the ability to learn things quickly, thinking logically, reasoning, problem solving & analysis.
+Again, these are future proof skills that will last longer than whatever technology is fashionable right now.
+Employers are often more interested in these "meta" capabilities and your potential than specific technology.

 ## Personal Details (PD)